zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceSchema.md

     ?>

 ### errors
-Specifies the field from the response which contains any errors.
-If set to a function - the function will be called to return the errors for the current response (if present).
-If there are any errors the error event of the DataSource will be raised.
+The field from the server response which contains server-side errors.
+Can be set to a function which is called to return the errors for response.
+If there are any errors the error event will be fired.

 #### Returns
 `\Kendo\Data\DataSourceSchema`